lukin0110/poeditor-gradle/README.md

 ===============
 [![Build Status](https://travis-ci.org/lukin0110/poeditor-gradle.svg)](https://travis-ci.org/lukin0110/poeditor-gradle)

-Plugin for Gradle to manage translations from [POEditor API](https://poeditor.com/).
-Download new translations and upload new terms.
+Gradle plugin to manage translations easily within a [POEditor](https://poeditor.com/) project.
+The plugin enables you to include downloading and uploading of translations in your Gradle build file.

 1. Install
 ----------